Photo Credit: ITV

 Richard bacon is a broadcaster, journalist and author.
 He is known for his unique interviewing style, warm, inquisitive, entertaining and no-nonsense.

 Spending his formative years on Blue Peter (BBC), Richard was the first children's presenter ever to be fired - going overnight from being a successful children's television presenter that nobody had heard of, to an unsuccessful children's presenter that everyone had heard of.
 He moved into 'grown up' broadcasting hosting The Big Breakfast (Channel 4), BBC 6 Music, Capital FM, XFM and Radio 5 Live.
+He recently presented Sgt.
+Pepper at 50 for Absolute Radio, a documentary celebrating the bicentenary of The Beatles critically acclaimed album.

 Richard currently hosts National Geographic's flagship current affairs/talkshow hybrid, Explorer, which is broadcast to 170 countries worldwide.
 He has previously presented a number of shows including: The Big Painting Challenge (BBC 1) Show Me The Telly, Eternal Glory (ITV), Hidden Talent, How Rich Are You (Channel 4) and 30 Something, a 12-part interview series for AOL.